torux-bughunter/meadow-foundation/COLOR_IMPLEMENTATION_SUMMARY.md

 - **CSS Variables**: Centralized color management for easy updates
 - **Utility Classes**: Pre-built classes for common color applications

-The new color system transforms the Meadow Foundation website from a flat, monotonous brown scheme to a professional, accessible, and trustworthy healthcare brand that visitors will find both welcoming and reliable.
+The new color system transforms the Medow Foundation website from a flat, monotonous brown scheme to a professional, accessible, and trustworthy healthcare brand that visitors will find both welcoming and reliable.